Viorica Ursuleac

+Viorica Ursuleac (26 March 1894 – 22 October 1985) was a Romanian operatic dramatic soprano.

+Life and career

-Viorica Ursuleac (26 March 189422 October 1985) was a Romanian operatic soprano.
-Viorica Ursuleac was born the daughter of a Greek Orthodox archdeacon, in Chernivtsi, which is now in Ukraine.
+Ursuleac was born the daughter of a Greek Orthodox archdeacon, in Chernivtsi, which is now in Ukraine, on 26 March 1894.
 Following training in Vienna, she made her operatic debut in Zagreb (Agram), as Charlotte in Massenet's Werther, in 1922.
-The soprano then appeared at the Vienna Volksoper (1924–26), Frankfurt Opera (1926–30), Vienna State Opera (1930–35), Berlin State Opera (1935–37), and Bavarian State Opera (1937–44).
-She married the Austrian conductor Clemens Krauss in Frankfurt during her time there.
+The soprano then appeared at the Vienna Volksoper (1924–1926), Frankfurt Opera (1926–1930), Vienna State Opera (1930–1935), Berlin State Opera (1935–1937), and Bavarian State Opera (1937–1944).
+She met and later married the Austrian conductor Clemens Krauss in Frankfurt during her time there.

-She was Richard Strauss's favorite soprano, and he called her die treueste aller Treuen ("the most faithful of all the faithful").
+Ursuleac was Richard Strauss's favorite soprano, and he called her die treueste aller Treuen ("the most faithful of all the faithful").
 She sang in the world premieres of four of his operas: Arabella (1933), Friedenstag (which was dedicated to Ursuleac and Krauss, 1938), Capriccio (1942), and the public dress-rehearsal of Die Liebe der Danae (1944).

-She appeared at the Salzburg Festival (1930–34 and 1942–43) and in one season at Covent Garden (1934) where she sang in the first performances in England of Jaromír Weinberger's Schwanda the Bagpiper and Arabella (her favorite role).
-She also appeared as Desdemona in Verdi's Otello at the Royal Opera, with Lauritz Melchior in the name part, and Sir Thomas Beecham conducting.
+Ursuleac appeared at the Salzburg Festival (1930–1934 and 1942–1943) and in one season at Covent Garden (1934) where she sang in the first performances in the UK of Jaromír Weinberger's Schwanda the Bagpiper and Arabella (her favorite role).
+She also appeared as Desdemona in Verdi's Otello at Covent Garden opposite Lauritz Melchior in the title role, with Sir Thomas Beecham conducting.

 Ursuleac sang at La Scala in Strauss's Die Frau ohne Schatten (as the Empress), and Elektra (as Chrysothemis), Mozart's Così fan tutte, and Wagner's Die Walküre (as Sieglinde).
 Her only American appearances were at the Teatro Colón in Buenos Aires, as Brangäne in Wagner's Tristan und Isolde, opposite Kirsten Flagstad, in 1948.
 Also in her repertory were the Countess Almaviva (The Marriage of Figaro), Donna Elvira (Don Giovanni), Leonore (Fidelio), Senta (Der fliegende Holländer, with Hans Hotter), Amelia Grimaldi (Simon Boccanegra), Amelia (Un ballo in maschera), Leonora (La forza del destino), Élisabeth de Valois (Don Carlos), Tosca, Minnie (La fanciulla del West), Suor Angelica (opposite Luise Willer), Turandot (opposite Erna Berger's Liù), Der Rosenkavalier, Ariadne auf Naxos (first as the Composer, then as Ariadne), Die ägyptische Helena, etc.

-She was awarded the title of an Austrian Kammersängerin in 1934, a Prussian Kammersängerin in 1935.
+Ursuleac was awarded the title of an Austrian Kammersängerin in 1934, a Prussian Kammersängerin in 1935.
 She gave her farewell in 1953 in Wiesbaden in Der Rosenkavalier.
 She was appointed professor at the Salzburg Mozarteum in 1964.
 The soprano recorded for Deutsche Grammophon in 1933, 1936, and 1943, with excerpts from Arabella, Le nozze di Figaro, Tosca, Turandot, Der Rosenkavalier, Il trovatore, and Capriccio, as well as two Lieder of Strauss.
 She was included in Volume III of EMI's The Record of Singing, in an excerpt from Arabella (1933).